Manishkr657/Manish-Kumar/README.md

 # Hi there 👋, I'm Manish Kumar

-I’m a Software Engineer at Nyuway and a learner who always explores for the new things.
+I’m a Software Engineer at Nyuway and a learner who is always ready to explore the new things.
 Currently working on projects related to **secure file storage, encryption, and Windows applications**.

 ---